jimenasalinasgroppo/MDEF/docs/term3/04-MDEFest.md

 ##Week 5 Day 1 - Comms and Design Brief
 AS a group, we voted on the branding proposals made by Manu.
 One was more tech-focused and AI-driven and the other more hand-drawn illustrated.
 The voting proposal was the tech/AI-driven one.
 Me, Wen and Ariel will think of how to make it more attractive for children and school teachers.

+##Production With Jana
+We worked closely with Jana to define our production requirements to hit the ground running.
+We had pretty simple production needs since the school would provide the location and the students.
+We only used 17 euros in Copiservei A2 prints.